-I visited the Flamingo Cultural Center in Roatan back in December.
+I visited the Garifuna Cultural Center in Roatan back in December (formerly known as the Flamingo Cultural Center).
 Since we’re not traveling anywhere now (or in the near future) I want to shine a light on the amazing work this organization is doing on the island.
 When it’s safe to do so, please, go visit!

 Two tiny hands suddenly appeared at my open car window, pulling up a tiny face with inquisitive eyes.